voxel51/eta/docs/style_guide.md

 ETA is implemented in Python, and we require all contributed code to adhere to our style.
-Our priority is *consistency*, so that developers can quickly ingest and understand the entire ETA codebase.
-When in doubt, follow the existing style in the module you are contributing to.
+Our priority is *consistency*, so that developers can quickly ingest and understand the entire ETA codebase. *When in doubt, follow the existing style in the module you are contributing to.*

-Generally, we follow the [Google Python style]( https://google.github.io/styleguide/pyguide.html), so please review it before contributing.
+We mostly follow the [Google Python style]( https://google.github.io/styleguide/pyguide.html), so please review it before contributing.